filter-digital/TCAS-II-00594-2016/README.md

 # TCAS-II-00594-2016
-FIR filter implementions for manuscript TCAS-II-00594-2016
+FIR filter implementations for manuscript TCAS-II-00594-2016

 Examples of a 90-tap symmetric FIR filter: